 - Riverton Law Enforcement Service Area (RLESA), Board Chair

 - Riverton Fire Service Area (RFSA), Board Chair

 - Salt Lake Council of Mayors

-- South Valley Sewer Board of Trustees
+- South Valley Chamber, Board of Directors

 - Utah League of Cities and Towns, Legislative Policy Committee